About

 I believe every human should have something that tests them at the edges.
 Doing the hard things.
 That's where the real data lives.
 It's where I get the intel, the detail, and the stories I bring into keynotes and coaching.

-In 2026 I'm crossing the Greenland ice sheet.
-540 kilometers.
+In May 2026, at fifty, I crossed the Greenland ice sheet.
+553km, 29 days, unsupported, a team of ten hauling everything we needed.
 My white whale.
 The ultimate test of everything I teach.
 The same systematic mental training that works in Arctic isolation works in high-stakes business decisions, creative breakthroughs, and life transitions.
 Pressure is pressure.
 The geography changes.
 The internal terrain doesn't.

 Gerry van der Walt - Arctic Expedition